President and CEO

 In the United States and internationally, Jordan has applied his technical experience in policy communication and constituency building, institution building, and applied policy research and analysis.
-His practice areas have included policy analysis and presentation training, GIS applications of health survey data, demographic links to related sectors including the environment and food security, and gender.
+His practice areas have included policy analysis and presentation training, GIS applications of health survey data, demographic links to related sectors including the environment, food security, and gender.
 He served for nearly a decade as the co-chair of the USAID Interagency Gender Working Group.

 Jordan has worked extensively throughout Africa, Latin America and the Caribbean, Asia, and Eastern Europe.
 He has written and presented on topics ranging from demographic trends to contraceptive security to gender and reproductive health policy.
 He holds a master’s degree in public affairs from Princeton University, Woodrow Wilson School of Public and International Affairs; and a bachelor’s degree from Davidson College.
 He is a member of the Board of Directors of IMA WorldHealth, serves as co-chair of the Burkina Faso Reference Group, and serves on the United Nations Population Fund (UNFPA) Advisory Group to the Executive Director, Dr. Natalia Kanem.
 He is also a UNFPA Laureate; in December 2021, Jordan gave The Rafael M. Salas Memorial Lecture, sponsored by UNFPA and delivered at the United Nations.
 The lecture provides a unique forum for distinguished guest lecturers to discuss important aspects of population and development.